nickkhall/documentation/vim/notes.md

 Type `a` to add a child node

 ### Directory
-Type `a` to add a child node and add a `/` before the filename to create a directory
+Type `a` to add a child node and add a `/` AFTER the filename to create a directory

 ## Multiple Windows
 - :e filename      - edit another file